Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: UFR STAPS

-Abstract: The project aims to provide third-year students in the APA-S (Adapted Physical Activity and Health) bachelor’s program with the opportunity to observe their professional demeanor and analyze how it influences the interpersonal dynamic with a specific audience (patients, people with disabilities, and those with various conditions).
-Through bodily sensations, body-reading tools, and group dynamics, students will acquire the means to adjust their professional demeanor and adapt to the people they are working with, maintaining an attitude of openness, kindness, and shared responsibility in engaging with others.
+Abstract: The project aims to provide third-year students in the APA-S (Adapted Physical Activity and Health) bachelor’s program with the opportunity to observe their professional demeanor and analyze it in terms of the interpersonal dynamics it creates with specific audiences (patients, people with disabilities, and those with various conditions).
+Through bodily sensations, tools for reading body language, and group dynamics, students will acquire the skills to adjust their professional demeanor and adapt to the people they are working with, maintaining an attitude of openness, kindness, and shared responsibility in their interactions with others.

 AAP-PédagoNum (Digital Training Program)